US STOCKS-Wall Street ends sharply higher, lifted by Meta and Apple

 April 28 (Reuters) - Wall Street ended sharply higher on Thursday after a strong quarterly report from Meta Platforms lifted beaten down technology and growth stocks and offset worries about the U.S. economy's contraction in the first quarter.

-Communication services .SPLRCL and technology .SPLRCT were among the strongest of 11 S&P 500 sector indexes.
+Communication services .SPLRCL and technology .SPLRCT were among the strongest of 11 S&P 500 sector indexes, jumping 4.04% and 3.89%, respectively.

-Apple Inc AAPL.O, the world's most valuable company, and e-commerce giant Amazon.com Inc AMZN.O both rallied ahead of their quarterly reports later in the day.
+Apple Inc AAPL.O, the world's most valuable company, and e-commerce giant Amazon.com Inc AMZN.O both rallied more than 4% ahead of their quarterly reports later in the day.

+In extended trade, Amazon tumbled about 10% after the company forecast current-quarter sales below Wall Street estimates.

 Investors have been dumping high growth stocks for weeks, due to worries about inflation, rising interest rates and a potential economic slowdown.
-The Nasdaq remains down about 17% so far in 2022.
+Even with Thursday's strong gain, the tech-heavy Nasdaq was down almost 10% in the month of April, on track for its deepest one-month decline since March 2020.

 "When interest rates, the inflation path and what the Fed is going to do are so volatile, it just means that pricing every other asset is that much more difficult," said Zach Hill, head of Portfolio Strategy at Horizon Investments in Charlotte, North Carolina.